 Casual cropped pants that end just above the ankle are more relaxed and chicer than capris that end at mid-calf.
 Shorts are not as stylish, although longer, tailored walking shorts have a more sophisticated city style than short shorts which are meant for the beach.

-5. Darker Colors say City Life
+5. Darker Colors and Neutrals say City Life

 Darker colors like navy, gray, olive, black, and khaki are more city-like than tropical brights, especially on your bottom half, and more practical too with all the city soot.
 That doesn’t mean you have to wear dark colors but it’s just easier to blend in.
 Try a darker color on your bottom half and keep your brighter colors up top if you like some color.
-I personally like white jeans in summer and have had a problem with \ them getting dirty in NYC.

 6. Tailored Clothes Look Less Touristy